Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 If you're still reading by this point, congratulations, we've just ported two modules from `tinyvm` to Rust.

-By now you've probably noticed the pattern,
+Unfortunately this article is already long enough, but hopefully by now you can see the general pattern,

 1. Look through the application's header files and find an easy function/module
 2. Write some tests so you understand how the existing function should work